tydelaney/IllinoisProject/README.md

 TO DO LIST
 1. Merge all the code
 2. Add Password reset
 3. Get rid of add account
-4. profile picture
+4. profile picture -- DONE
-5. Add email field in edit account
+5. Add email field in edit account -- DONE
 7. Transfer Net users data to account -fixed
 8. Fix net users email inserting as username -stays
 9. DK add all the comment stuff -in progress
-10. Add ability to publish draft blog
+10. Add ability to publish draft blog -- DONE
-11. Need to user userManger or Account to get the account of the person logged in into the allblogposts so I can see myblogpost because it doesn't know who is logged in.
+11. Need to user userManger or Account to get the account of the person logged in into the allblogposts so I can see myblogpost because it doesn't know who is logged in. --DONE